Bath & Body Works (NYSE:BBWI) Updates Q2 2022 Earnings Guidance

 Bath & Body Works (NYSE:BBWI – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.60-$0.65 for the period, compared to the consensus earnings per share estimate of $0.64.
 The company issued revenue guidance of -.Bath & Body Works also updated its FY 2022 guidance to $3.80-$4.15 EPS.

-A number of brokerages have recently issued reports on BBWI.
-Robert W. Baird lowered their target price on shares of Bath & Body Works from $75.00 to $65.00 and set an outperform rating on the stock in a research report on Thursday.
-The Goldman Sachs Group raised shares of Bath & Body Works from a buy rating to a conviction-buy rating in a research note on Wednesday, January 19th.
-Telsey Advisory Group dropped their price objective on shares of Bath & Body Works from $70.00 to $60.00 and set an outperform rating on the stock in a research note on Thursday.
-JPMorgan Chase & Co. dropped their price objective on shares of Bath & Body Works from $81.00 to $67.00 in a research note on Monday.
-Finally, Cowen upgraded shares of Bath & Body Works from a market perform rating to an outperform rating and set a $82.00 price objective on the stock in a research note on Monday, May 2nd.
-Three analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, Bath & Body Works presently has a consensus rating of Buy and a consensus target price of $74.21.
+A number of analysts have weighed in on the stock.
+MKM Partners cut their target price on shares of Bath & Body Works from $94.00 to $91.00 and set a buy rating on the stock in a research report on Thursday, February 24th.
+Barclays cut their target price on shares of Bath & Body Works from $53.00 to $40.00 and set an equal weight rating on the stock in a research report on Friday, May 20th.
+The Goldman Sachs Group cut their target price on shares of Bath & Body Works from $85.00 to $61.00 and set a buy rating on the stock in a research report on Friday, May 20th.
+Morgan Stanley cut their price target on shares of Bath & Body Works from $95.00 to $64.00 and set an overweight rating on the stock in a report on Friday, May 20th.
+Finally, Credit Suisse Group cut their price target on shares of Bath & Body Works from $64.00 to $49.00 and set a neutral rating on the stock in a report on Thursday, May 19th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and seventeen have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Bath & Body Works presently has a consensus rating of Buy and a consensus target price of $66.20.

 About Bath & Body Works (Get Rating)